9dots/9dots.io-pages/OiQezr2.md

 ## Explore
 Review the definition of an attachment for a robot and then give students time to create a touch sensor attachment.

+1. An attachment is a lego structure added to the robot that gives it the ability to complete more tasks.
-1. This attachment will not be used at the same time as their push attachments.
-Different attachments are used to solve different problems.
+	- This attachment will not be used at the same time as their push attachments.
+    - Different attachments are used to solve different problems.

 2. Students have ten minutes to attempt to attach the touch sensor to their robot.
 The touch sensor should be connected to the front of their robot so that when it runs into a wall it will get pressed.